 Women in general are not called upon to submit to men in general.
 (Indeed, no man in the church has authority over any over man or woman).
 Instead, women are asked to be submissive to their own husbands.
 On the other hand, women are not to take on leadership roles reserved for men in general: teaching the church, serving as elder, judging prophecy, contending with a teacher, etc. Here, in 1 Corinthians 14, the right to address the plenary assembly of the church seems to be categorized as an activity that is associated with male leadership, the opposite of submission.

 Paul encourages the Hebrews not to forsake their assembling together, but to encourage one another all the more, and to stimulate one another to love and good deeds.
 This “one-anothering” is not gender-specific.
 Do you believe Paul meant for this to happen outside of the meetings?
 The main time for this to occur is, of course, the weekly Lord’s Day church meeting.
 Remember that the 1 Corinthians 14 time (when only one person at a time may speak to the whole church and when women are to be silent) is just one phase of the gathering.
 The other phase is the Lord’s Supper, a time of tremendous one on one interaction and fellowship, with a party atmosphere, when women could speak freely to anyone they please.
 The objective of both aspects of the meeting is edification.
 Edification is achieved during the Supper through fellowship; it is a beehive of talking and one-anothering.
 Edification is achieved through the 1 Corinthians 14 time through the exercise of the more public ministry gifts (teaching, prophecy, tongues, singing, etc.).

-What is the practical difference (from a female perspective) between a house church where the women may not speak in the 1 Corinthians 14 meeting and a traditional church in a building, since for her neither would be participatory?
+What is the practical difference (from a woman’s perspective) between a participatory 1 Corinthians 14 church meeting where the women may not speak and a traditional church service, since for her neither would be participatory?